 The social gospel in american religion considers an impressive array of historical figures including Washington Gladden, Harry Emerson Fosdick, Stephen Wise, Walter Rauschenbusch, John Ryan, Emil Hirsch, Reverdy Ransom, Frances Willard, A. J. Used book in Good Condition.

-Compassion in the World's Religions: Envisioning Human Solidarity Religionswissenschaft: Forschung und WissenschaftLIT Verlag #ad - Used book in Good Condition.
+Compassion in the World's Religions: Envisioning Human Solidarity Religionswissenschaft: Forschung und WissenschaftLIT Verlag #ad - Compassion in the World's Religions: Envisioning Human Solidarity Religionswissenschaft: Forschung und Wissenschaft #ad - Used book in Good Condition.
 The whole endeavour is underpinned by the conviction that compassion is not just a fleeting sentiment but a shared value of utmost importance.
 The contributions are the fruit of two conferences held in the run-up to the 2009 Parliament of the World's Religions.
 In this volume religious scholars from different religions as well as political leaders explore the notion of compassion in their respective tradition and its relevance for today.

 Calling in Today's World: Voices from Eight Faith PerspectivesEerdmans #ad - Greater understanding of diverse faith traditions, will hopefully increase and improve efforts to build a better, say Kathleen Cahalan and Douglas Schuurman, more humane world.
 Schuurman protestantism Mark Unno Buddhism Used book in Good Condition.
 Contributors mark berkson Confucianism and Daoism Kathleen A.